 Residency in Spain, begins with a having a right to reside in Spain, either unconditionally, or for as as long as you continue to meet residency criteria.

 Since 28th March 2007, the law (Royal Decree 240/07), has required that all EU citizens planning to reside in Spain for more than 3 months should register in person at the Oficina de Extranjeros in their province of residence or at designated Police stations.
 Upon registering, you are issued a credit card size residency certificate.
 The full name for this is, certificado de registro de ciudadano de la unión, however it is commonly referred to as certificado de residencia‘, or simply ‘residencia‘ with your name, address, nationality, NIE number (Número de Identificación Extranjero) and your date of registration as a resident.

-Apart from the legal obligation to register, based on your intention to take up residency in Spain, if you spend 183 days or more per year in the country, then you are deemed to have taken up residency in Spain.
+Apart from the legal obligation to register, based on your intention to take up residency in Spain, if you spend 183 days or more per year in the country, then you are also deemed to have taken up tax residency in Spain.
 You therefore don’t ‘become resident’ by obtaining your residency certificate, in most cases you will by definition and law, be deemed resident in Spain based on the time you spend here, i.e. Spain is where you spend most of your time and ‘habitually reside’.

 An unconditional right to reside in Spain, extends to nationals of member states of the European Union and Switzerland, as well as other countries party to the agreement on the European Economic Area.
 Nationals of countries aside from these, are able to gain residency based on achieving certain qualifying conditions.

-If you have the unconditional right to reside, you either register and get your ‘certificado de residencia‘ because you intend to take up residency, or because you are already deemed resident according to the 183 days rule.
+If you have the unconditional right to reside, you either register and get your ‘certificado de residencia‘ because you intend to take up residency, i.e. live in Spain for more than 3 months.

 The right of residency in Spain can be extended to a spouse or civil partner and to direct descendants or dependants who are part of your household and under 21 years of age.